Departures - 2019

-Performance Preparation Academy is a warm and lively community of performers, industry practitioners and facilitators.
+Performance Preparation Academy is an inclusive and lively community of performers, industry practitioners and facilitators.

-We champion a safe and supportive working environment, promoting a strong ensemble ethic shared by our staff and students.
+We champion a safe and supportive working environment, promoting a strong ensemble ethic allowing individuality and identity.

 Our students enjoy long lasting personal and professional relationships formed whilst closely exploring a wide range of learning experiences, rehearsal-based projects and public performances.

-We are dedicated to individual development, and a team of passionate teachers deliver a rigorous and innovative training programme, designed to prepare graduates for the Acting industry, with a dual focus on Stage and Screen work.
+We are dedicated to individual development, and a team of industry experienced tutors deliver a rigorous and innovative training programme, designed to prepare graduates for the Acting industry of today, with a dual focus on Stage and Screen work.

 Reflection on professional practice is an empowering aspect of the student experience, and in the third year there is the option of a written dissertation or a practical research project.